AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

    :keywords: Aviatrix account, Azure, Aviatrix Azure account credential, API credential

 ===========================================================
-Azure ARM
+Azure Account Credential Setup
 ===========================================================

 1.0 Overview
 =============

-This document helps you setup API credentials on Azure ARM.

-Aviatrix Cloud Controller uses Azure APIs extensively to launch Aviatrix gateways, configure encrypted peering and other features.
+Aviatrix Controller uses Azure APIs extensively to launch Aviatrix gateways, configure encrypted peering and other features.

-In order to use Azure API, you need to first create an Aviatrix Cloud Account on the Aviatrix Cloud controller.
-This cloud account corresponds to a valid Azure account with API credentials.
+In order to use Azure API, you need to first create an Aviatrix `Access Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Aviatrix controller.
+This access account corresponds to a valid Azure subscription with API credentials.
+You need to create an access account for each subscription.

-The new Microsoft Azure (as opposed to Azure Classic) is significantly different in how applications are authenticated and authorized to interact with Azure Resource Manager APIs to manage resources, such as Virtual Machines, Network, Storage Accounts, etc.

-This document describes how to obtain the necessary information, specifically Application ID, Application Key(Client secret), and Application Directory ID to create an Aviatrix Cloud Account with step by step instructions.
-There are 3 sections, make sure you go through all of them.
+This document describes, for an given subscription, how to obtain the necessary information, specifically Application ID, Application Key(Client secret), and Application Directory ID to create an Aviatrix Access Account so that the Controller can execute APIs on that subscription There are 3 sections, make sure you go through all of them.

 |